Skip to main content

 • HTTPS in production (HTTP allowed for localhost)

-• Return 200-299 status code within 30 seconds
+• Return 200-299 status code within 10 seconds (the delivery request times out after 10s)

 • Accept POST requests with JSON body